 - Tobacco use is still the single most preventable cause of disease, disability, and death?

 We are working to reduce the burden of tobacco by:

 - Preventing initiation of tobacco use among youth and young adults.

-- Eliminating nonsmokers' exposure to secondhand smoke.
+- Eliminating exposure to secondhand smoke.

 - Identifying and eliminating tobacco-related disparities.

 On June 10, a health advisory was issued to inform parents, health care providers and the public about the health risks of nicotine exposure and alert them to the fact that no amount of nicotine is safe for youth.
 Key points include:

 - Nicotine is highly addictive.

 - Nicotine may harm brain development during adolescence.

 - Nicotine is harmful to fetal health during pregnancy.